What Debugging a CORS Error Taught Me About Problem-Solving

 - Proxy/CDN → may override or strip headers

-Peeling back each layer, I discovered my CDN was dropping the headers Clerk needed.
-The fix wasn’t in my frontend code, it was in the server + proxy config.
+The eureka moment came when I discovered my CDN was dropping the headers Clerk needed.
+I'd been barking up the wrong tree entirely — the fix wasn't in my frontend code, it was in the server + proxy config.

-Lesson: big problems aren’t solved all at once.
-You debug by peeling layers.
+That's when I realized: big problems aren't solved all at once.
+You debug by peeling layers, one discovery at a time.

 "Why is CORS not working?"